Table of Contents

 Compression tests are a widely used method, but these are often the reason for unwanted delays and increased costs.
 Moreover, this type of test only shows a single or few strength data points.

-As shown above, the break test will only give you a data point occasionally, when a specimen is tested.
-The use of concrete sensors gives you continuous information during the concrete’s curing process.
+As shown above, the break test will only occasionally give you a data point when a specimen is tested.
+Concrete sensors give you continuous information during the concrete’s curing process.

 2. Cubes/Cylinders risk to show wrong results due to curing conditions

-A small concrete cube/cylinder has smaller mass than the structure so the heat development will be lower in it.
+A small concrete cube/cylinder has a smaller mass than the structure; thus, the heat development inside will be lower.
 Moreover, the often much larger concrete structure is exposed to a significantly higher internal heat development caused by the hydration process.
-The higher internal heat will in turn make the curing process faster.
-This mean that when comparing a specimen to the actual structure this has: lower mass, lower internal heat and therefore, lower strength development.
+The higher internal heat will, in turn, make the curing process faster.
+This means that when comparing a specimen to the actual structure, this has: lower mass, lower internal heat, and, therefore, lower strength development.

-In the graphs shown above, you can see the graphs showing the temperature, maturity and strength development of two structures.
-The green ones show the development under cold conditions while the orange one shows it under hot conditions.
-If you observe the graphs, you can see that when the temperature rises, the maturity is gained faster, see red line.
+In the graphs shown above, you can see the graphs showing the temperature, maturity, and strength development of two structures.
+The green ones show development under cold conditions while the orange one shows it under hot conditions.
+If you observe the graphs, you can see that when the temperature rises, maturity is gained faster; see the red line.
 Moreover, if the temperature is comparatively higher, the strength development will also be gained faster.

-If you are only using the compressive strength of your cube/cylinder, then you may not know for sure if you have achieved the desired strength.
-What you are in fact validating is that the concrete used on the job site is able to gain a certain strength after a certain amount of days.
-In other words, the 28-day water bath cured compressive strength just validates the concrete used is able to gain that strength.
+If you are only using the compressive strength of your cube/cylinder, you may not know if you have achieved the desired strength.
+You are validating that the concrete used on the job site can gain a particular strength after a certain number of days.
+In other words, the 28-day water bath cured compressive strength validates that the concrete used can gain that strength.

 3. Cheaper and faster results with sensors

-Concrete sensors are obviously available in different price classes, but in most cases are significantly cheaper and faster to provide a return on investment.
-A break test often requires extensive labor work, transport to concrete lab, waiting time to get results – all while the concrete is still curing.
-With Maturix, you only need to embed a thermocouple into the concrete with averaging costs on the embedded to around 1-10€.
-It is rare that you can do a compression test for those costs – and also get the added benefit of seeing the results in real time!
+Concrete sensors are available in different price classes but, in most cases, are significantly cheaper and faster in providing a return on investment.
+A break test often requires extensive labor work, transport to the concrete lab, and waiting time to get results – all while the concrete is still curing.
+With Maturix, you only need to embed a thermocouple into the concrete, averaging costs on the embedded to around 1-10€.
+You can rarely do a compression test for those costs and get the added benefit of seeing the results in real time!

 4. Avoid low break test delays

-Low compression test results can require a contractor to simply wait for the next planned specimen testing (for example wait for a 14-day cube testing) in order to be able to move on with the project.
+Low compression test results can require a contractor to simply wait for the next planned specimen testing (for example, wait for a 14-day cube testing) to be able to move on with the project.

 The reason why a break test suddenly is significantly lower than expected or even required might be many, but some of the most common issues are:

-Using sensors reduces risk of an unexpected low break test.
+Using sensors reduces the risk of an unexpected low break test.
 Sensors provide continuous vital information about concrete temperature and strength.
-So if there is something wrong with the concrete you will be able to see it early on and correct it right away.
+So if something is wrong with the concrete, you will be able to see it early on and correct it immediately.

 So for all these reasons, it is a good idea to use the maturity method in conjunction to break tests.
-This way you can comply with the standards and requirements while also getting continuous information that can be used to make better decisions.
+This way, you can comply with the standards and requirements while also getting continuous information that you can use to make better decisions.